Skip to main content

 The Costing tab is present in the management of both single-product orders and multi-product orders; in the case of multiproduct, the costing will take into account all items present in that order.

-At the top of the form, there is a grid containing the list of all the valuations launched for that order, while on the right side, general information about the selected order is displayed.
-The lower part of the form is composed of the following tabs:
+In the header section, there is a grid listing all the valuations launched for that job, while on the right side, the general information related to the selected costing is displayed.

 Cost Details